ClayAucoin/codex-lv2-may-2025/guides/week3-group-project/lesson-27/README.md

 Start by discussing the [activity guide](https://docs.google.com/document/d/1FqTjwpAuFrVidZ_j6aGw895FivFCRO2CZSvhHqWuEik/view).
 Following the activity guide and following your plan are key to success in a big project like this.

+Choose [roles](./TEAM-ROLES.md) for yourselves and split up the work.

 ## 1. Try the Sample Game

 Click here first to try this game: